KenanKhauto/IKEA_assembly_guide_assistent/README.md

 4. Enabling AI agents to reason over steps **locally and globally**
 5. Providing users with clear, interactive explanations

-The system is designed with **extensibility** in mind — supporting agent-based reasoning, global step analysis, and future VR / AR integration.

 ---

 ## 🛠️ Getting Started